Bash Logical Operators

-Bash logical operators are essential components of shell scripting that enable you to create conditional expressions and make decisions based on the evaluation of conditions.
-By combining these operators with various conditions, you can control the flow of your Bash scripts, allowing them to perform different actions based on specific criteria.
-In this article, I will discuss the role of logical operators and their functionality in bash script.
-So let’s move on!
+Bash logical operators are essential components of shell scripting that enable users to create conditional expressions and make decisions based on the evaluation of conditions.
+These operators can be combined with various conditions to control the flow of Bash scripts and perform different actions based on specific criteria.

-Basics of Logical/Boolean Operators in Bash
+Basics of Logical Operators in Bash

-What are the Types of Logical Operators in Bash?
+Types of Logical Operators in Bash

 In Bash scripting, logical operators are fundamental for making decisions and controlling the flow of commands based on conditions.
 They evaluate conditions to be either true or false and make a decision based on the result of the condition.
 The three primary logical operators are AND, OR, and NOT operators.
 Let’s have a syntax of each operator below.

-• OR Operator: The OR operator evaluates to true if at least one of the conditions it connects evaluates to true.
-The syntax for the OR operator in Bash scripting is “||”.
+. - OR Operator: The OR operator evaluates to true if at least one of the conditions it connects evaluates to true.
+The syntax for the OR operator in Bash scripting is

-• NOT Operator: The NOT operator in Bash scripting reverses the outcome of a condition.
-It is denoted by the “!syntax and is used to negate the result of a given condition.
+. - NOT Operator: The NOT operator in Bash scripting reverses the outcome of a condition.
+It is denoted by the

 3 Cases of Using Logical Operators in Bash Scripting